 |Fall Admission||February 15||March 1||April 1|

-- Music applications must be received by October 15th for Spring Admission and February 1st for Fall Admission
+- Music applicants must complete their audition by November 19th for Spring Admission and February 28th for Fall Admission

-- Visual Arts, Art Education and Interactive Multimedia applicants must have their portfolio review completed by November 30th for Spring Admission and February 15th for Fall Admission
+- Visual Arts, Art Education and Interactive Multimedia applicants must submit their portfolio for departmental review by November 1st for Spring Admission and February 16th for Fall Admission

 The Office of Student Financial Assistance Web site provides information about Sources of Financial Aid for Transfer Students

 The only form you need to apply for state and/or federal aid is the Free Application for Federal Student Aid (FAFSA).
 You must list “The College of New Jersey” as a recipient and write TCNJ’s school code number (002642) on your FAFSA.

 There are two options for filing the FAFSA: